 I recently ran across an online resource for Great Lakes Shipping enthusiasts.
 The Fr.
 Edward J. Dowling, S.J.
 Marine Historical Collection offers an ever-expanding data set of ships, Great Lakes shipbuilding, and ship names that span back to the 1830s.
 It’s a fascinating resource for Great Lakes shipbuilding.

 “The collection also contains 52 notebooks filled with more than 70 years worth of compiled data on virtually every steamship (about 10,000) of more than 100 tons that has navigated the Great Lakes.
 The data includes the years of which the ships were built, their owners, the ships’ dimensions, equipment used on them, final disposition, and other data.
 Besides, the collection has details on almost every fleet navigating the Great Lakes.”

 I became very interested in the Great Lakes shipbuilding in the Thumb when I found that Caseville’s Frances Crawford built a schooner, the Frank Crawford, on the Pigeon River in 1861.
-See the post, Ship Building in Caseville, to find out more.
+Our review of shipbuilding in Caseville is in a section below.